Briny Breezes, Florida: Development

 In October 2005, developer Jean Francois Roy, of Ocean Land Investments, made an offer to buy the entire town for $500 million.
 This would equate to an average of slightly more than $1 million per residential lot.
 In December 2005, it was announced that 73 percent of the 488 lot owners had voted to hire a lawyer to pursue the sale.
 Later, Roy raised his offer to $510 million.

 Had the sale gone through, it would have meant a huge windfall for each lot owner.
 Many people paid between $30,000 and $40,000 when they purchased their homes.
 In comparison, the 2000 census reported $129,000 was the median value of a home in Briny.

 A vote to ratify the deal was set for January 10, 2007, and 80 percent of residents approved of the sale, with 97 percent of owners voting.
 The residents would not receive any compensation until 2009 and the plan was yet to be approved by state and local officials, due to zoning concerns.

 However, on July 30, 2007, when the "earnest money" was due to the town, the deal was cancelled by the land developer over a dispute with the town board of directors over how long a period was to be allowed for due diligence.

 Geography

-The approximate coordinates for the Town of Briny Breezes is located at (26.508849, –80.054150).

-It is about 1.6 miles south of Ocean Ridge and 1.3 miles north of Gulf Stream and sits between the Atlantic Ocean on the east and the Intracoastal Waterway to the west.
+The Town of Briny Breezes is about 1.6 miles south of Ocean Ridge and 1.3 miles north of Gulf Stream and sits between the Atlantic Ocean on the east and the Intracoastal Waterway to the west.

 According to the United States Census Bureau, the town has a total area of 0.1 sqmi, of which 0.1 sqmi is land and 0.04 sqmi (22.22%) is water.